rafaelhuntstokes/ticketing/README.md

 A VSCode extension providing the basic structure for a UCL Computer Science lab ticketing system.
 Ultimately, the ticketing system will allow students to submit help requests to a queue, allowing teaching assistants to deal with issues in a more organised and timely fashion than a traditional "hands up" method.

 This project was completed in just 2 weeks as a UCL Connected Learning Internship during summer 2020, under the supervision of Dr Ghita Kouadri Mostefaoui (UCL Department of Computer Science).
 It represents the start of a much larger project, to be completed by a future intern or as a finalist project.
-The following skills were developed:
+Starting with no knowledge of Javascript, I developed the following skills:

 - fluency with Javascript
 - web design, including HTML, CSS formatting and JSON files
 - understanding of message passing, event triggers, DOM element manipulation and data handling via forms
 - ability to structure complex, multi-file coding projects logically
 - knowledge of Visual Studio Code extension development

-This project was the first Javascript application I created.

 ## Feature Demonstration
 ![Demonstration of features](ticketing_demo.gif)